mui/mui-x/docs/data/date-pickers/shortcuts/shortcuts.md

 ## Adding shortcuts

 By default, pickers use the `PickersShortcuts` component to display shortcuts.
-This component accepts a `shortcurs` prop as an array of `PickersShortcutsItem`.
+This component accepts a `shortcuts` prop as an array of `PickersShortcutsItem`.
 Those items are made of two required attributes:

 - `label`: The string displayed on the shortcut chip.
 This property must be unique.
 - `getValue`: A function that returns the value associated to the shortcut.

-You can use `componentsProps.shortcus` to customize this props.
+You can use `slotProps.shortcuts` to customize this prop.
 For example to add a shortcut to Christmas Day, you can do the following:

 ```jsx
 <DatePicker